Trains to Darlington

 Thanks to local Quaker families' influence during the Georgian and Victorian Era, Darlington, known as Darlo to the locals, flourished into the English market town that it is today.

 Tip 1: Book in advance for cheap train tickets to Darlington train station

 The sooner you book your cheap railway tickets in the UK, the better as advance tickets can make you the most significant savings.
 These tickets are usually released by the train operating companies about 12 weeks before your departure.
 They can sell out quickly, so it is worth booking tickets as early as possible.
 Sometimes it might be still possible to buy an advance ticket up to 1 hour before your train departs the station, but often they will sell out before then.

 Tip 2: Check if you are paying booking fees

-Many retailers add to the cost of your train ticket with booking fees but with Split My Fare you don't pay these or for using your credit card.
+Many retailers add to your train ticket's cost with booking fees but with Split My Fare you don't pay these or for using your credit card.
 If you manage to find split tickets, we will charge 10% of the savings you make.
 If we don't split your fare, then we won't charge you.